About the Library

 The Library staff need to ensure that they have all of the necessary skills to deliver an up-to-the-minute, innovative Library and Information Service.
 The framework outlines the skills, how they will be achieved and a time frame for the training.
 The Framework is divided into 4 parts 3 of which are Refreshers and one New Staff Induction

-The Strategy presents five Key Performance Areas which encapsulates the main emphasis on which the library will concentrate during the next three years.
+The Strategy presents eight Key Performance Areas which encapsulates the main emphasis on which the library will concentrate during the next three years.
 These Key Performance Areas are:

 - User Experience